 KUMI by School for Life is our women’s empowerment program.
-We employ women from the local community to make the children’s school uniforms, as well as items such as make-up bags and shopping bags that are available for sale in Uganda and Australia.
-Our KUMI program also provides training to other women in the community so they are able to up-skill and hopefully gain permanent employment.
-A range of KUMI products are at www.schoolforlife.org.au
+KUMI means ten in Luganda as we first employed 10 women full time.
+The program has since grown and we employ 15 women from the local community to make the children’s school uniforms, as well as items such as make-up bags and shopping bags that are available for sale in Uganda and Australia.
+Our KUMI program also provides training to other women in the community so they are able to up-skill and gain employment.
+A range of KUMI products are available for purchase at www.schoolforlife.org.au

 Vocational training

-School for Life employs Ugandans in its animal husbandry program – looking after pigs, cattle and chickens as well as planning crops including maize, matooke (a type of banana), corn, sweet beans.
-The food grown from these programs is used to feed children and staff, with livestock sold at local markets.
+School for Life employs Ugandans in its animal husbandry program – looking after pigs, cattle, goats and chickens as well as planning crops including maize, matooke (green banana), corn, sweet potato, mangoes, beans and tomatoes.
+The food grown in these programs is used to feed children and staff, with livestock sold at local markets.
 We also train farmers from the local community in the latest farming practices from around the world so they are able to become more profitable.

 Walk in the shoes of a Ugandan child…

-(Goretti as a place holder until another story of a child is available).

-Goretti wakes at 5am and walks, with several other people from her village, to collect water for her family.
+Goretti wakes at 5am and walks, with several other children from her village, to collect water for her family.
 Some days she will need to walk for more than an hour to collect water, and carrying the yellow container when it is full can be backbreaking work.
 After she has collected water she walks to school.